zalando/restful-api-guidelines/naming/Naming.md

 Usually, a collection of resource instances is provided (at least API should be ready here).
 The special case of a resource singleton is a collection with cardinality 1.

-## {{ book.must }} Identify resources and Sub-Resources via Path Segments

-Basic URL structure:

-    /{resources}/[resource-id]/{sub-resources}/[sub-resource-id]

-Examples:

-    /carts/1681e6b88ec1/items
-    /carts/1681e6b88ec1/items/1

-## {{ book.could }} Consider Using (Non-) Nested URLs

-If a sub-resource is only accessible via its parent resource and may not exists without parent resource, consider using a nested URL structure, for instance:

-    /carts/1681e6b88ec1/cart-items/1

-However, if the resource can be accessed directly via its unique id, then the API should expose it as a top-level resource.
-For example, customer is a collection for sales orders; however, sales orders have globally unique id and some services may choose to access the orders directly, for instance:

-    /customer/1681e6b88ec1
-    /sales-order/5273gh3k525a

-## {{ book.should }} Limit of Resources

-To keep maintenance manageable, and to avoid violations of the “separation of concern” principle, an API should not expose more than 16 resources.
-If you exceed 16 resources, first check if you can split them into separate subdomains with distinct APIs.

-## {{ book.should }} Limit of Sub-Resource Levels

-There are main resources (with root url paths) and sub-resources (or “nested” resources with non-root urls paths).
-Use sub-resources if their life cycle is (loosely) coupled to the main resource, i.e. the main resource works as collection resource of the subresource entities.
-You should use <= 3 sub-resource (nesting) levels -- more levels increase API complexity and url path length.
-(Remember, some popular web browsers do not support URLs of more than 2000 characters)

 ## {{ book.could }} First Path segment May be /api

 In most cases, all resources provided by a service are part of the public API, and therefore should